CHRISBINJAEDON/Build-Halloween/README.md

 ## 🛠️ How It Works

-PhantomGuard replaces traditional deterrents like fire and crackers with spooky but safe alternatives.
+PhantomGuard Halloween-themed sounds with spooky but safe alternatives.
 When activated, it emits visual and audio signals that animals instinctively avoid—protecting villagers, crops, and livestock.

 ---